johri-lab/Credit_card_fraud_detection_explainableAI/README.md

-# Credit Fraud classification
+# Transaction Fraud Classification
-This is the project for the Applied Machine Learning at Columbia, which uses the approach of ExplainableAI for making inferences and predictive analysis using embedding and AutoML approach.
+This repository contains the code for the Applied Machine Learning project at Columbia University.
+The project focuses on fraud detection in transactions using Explainable AI techniques, leveraging embedding and AutoML approaches.

-Things to keep in Mind:-
-1. You can use requirements.txt if you want the exact packages that we might use.
-2. You can put the csv files into .gitignore so that you don't push the large csv's everytime.
-3. Try to work on a seperate branch and merge into the main one, while taking a pull from the main one to maintain the latest code.
+## Files

+- **Fraud_Classification_Project.ipynb**: Jupyter notebook containing the main code for fraud classification.
+- **Ranking DLRM embedding model.ipynb**: Jupyter notebook focusing on the ranking of the DLRM embedding model.
+- **fraud_heatmap.html**: HTML file displaying a heatmap for fraud visualization.
+- **requirements.txt**: Text file listing the required Python packages for running the code.

+## Usage

+To use this project, follow these steps:

+1. Clone the repository: `git clone https://github.com/johri-lab/Credit_card_fraud_detection_explainableAI/`
+2. Install the required dependencies: `pip install -r requirements.txt`
+3. Open and run the Jupyter notebooks (`Fraud_Classification_Project.ipynb` and `Ranking DLRM embedding model.ipynb`) to explore the code and results.
+4. View the fraud visualization heatmap by opening the `fraud_heatmap.html` file in a web browser.

+## Contributors

+- Shikhar Johri @johri-lab
+- Demetrios Fassois @dimitrisfassois
+- Tushar Prasad @tusharprasad512
+- yaoxie220 @yaoxie220